William Edward Brinckman1

 Humphrey Arthur Pakington, 5th Baron Hampton was born on 8 September 1888.1 He was the son of Herbert Perrot Murray Pakington, 3rd Baron Hampton and Evelyn Nina Frances Baker.1 He married Grace Dykes Spicer, daughter of Rt.
 Hon.
 Sir Albert Spicer, 1st Bt. and Jessie Stewart Dykes, on 26 March 1913.1 He died on 17 February 1974 at age 85.1

 He was educated at H.M.S.
-Britannia, England.1 He was educated at Royal Naval College, Greenwich, London, England.1 He gained the rank of Commander in 1920 in the service of the Royal Navy.1 He was registered as a Associate, Royal Institute of British Architects (A.R.I.B.A.) in 1925.1 He was invested as a Fellow, Royal Institute of British Architects (F.R.I.B.A.) in 1932.1 He gained the rank of Commander in 1939 in the service of the Royal Navy.1 He fought in the Second World War.1 He was invested as a Officer, Order of the British Empire (O.B.E.) in 1942.1 He held the office of Deputy Lieutenant (D.L.) of Worcestershire in 1953.1 He wrote the book How the World Builds.1 He wrote the book English Villages and Hamlets.1 He wrote the book An Introduction to Architecture.1 He succeeded to the title of 5th Baron Hampton of Hampton Lovett and of Westwood, co.
-Worcester [U.K., 1874] on 30 October 1962.2 He succeeded to the title of 5th Baronet Pakington [U.K., 1846] on 30 October 1962.1
+Britannia, EnglandG.1 He was educated at Royal Naval College, Greenwich, London, EnglandG.1 He gained the rank of Commander in 1920 in the Royal Navy.1 He was registered as a Associate, Royal Institute of British Architects (A.R.I.B.A.) in 1925.1 He was appointed Fellow, Royal Institute of British Architects (F.R.I.B.A.) in 1932.1 He gained the rank of Commander in 1939 in the Royal Navy.1 He fought in the Second World War.1 He was appointed Officer, Order of the British Empire (O.B.E.) in 1942.1 He held the office of Deputy Lieutenant (D.L.) of Worcestershire in 1953.1 He wrote the book How the World Builds.1 He wrote the book English Villages and Hamlets.1 He wrote the book An Introduction to Architecture.1 He succeeded as the 5th Baron Hampton of Hampton Lovett and of Westwood, co.
+Worcester [U.K., 1874] on 30 October 1962.2 He succeeded as the 5th Baronet Pakington [U.K., 1846] on 30 October 1962.1

 Children of Humphrey Arthur Pakington, 5th Baron Hampton and Grace Dykes Spicer